ABuljko/Sudoku-App-Documentation/README.md

 ## 13. AI Coding
  Set Up an AI-coding environment on your computer like ZED, Aider, free Cursor / Windsurf programs, etc. Show your steps and personal experiences! (ref)

+### Tools Used
+I selected GitHub Copilot as my AI coding assistant due to its smooth integration with VS Code.
+It improved my coding speed by providing real-time suggestions for snippets, refactorings, and patterns.

+### Personal Experience
+Setting up Copilot took less than 1 minute, and it quickly began supporting my project.
+I used it for:

+- To comment out my codes
+- As well as to fix some of the bugs I had in my sudoku code

+### Example: Creating a Search Bar is shown in Question 15

 ## 14. Functional Programming
 Demonstrate **functional programming** principles in your project, such as:
 - Using only final data structures.